sahilpatel318/Sign-language-recognition/README.md

 # Sign Language Recognition with OpenCV

 This project uses Python and OpenCV to recognize hand gestures from a webcam and translate them into sign language (ASL) text.
-When a hand gesture is detected, the recognized sign is displayed on the screen with a label 'Made by Tuba'.
+When a hand gesture is detected, the recognized sign is displayed on the screen with a label 'Made by Sahil'.

 ## Features
 - Real-time hand gesture detection using webcam
 - Recognition of basic sign language gestures (A-Z or a subset)
 - Display of recognized sign on the video feed
-- Watermark: 'Made by Tuba'

 ## Requirements
 - Python 3.7+